vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 ## Charging Stops {#charging-day1}

 Now that we had a full charge in Rosemont (92%), we were ready to drive to Kentucky!
-From Rosemont, our hotel in Munfordville Kentucky is a 400 mile drive, and we only need to stop to charge twice!
+From Rosemont, our hotel in Munfordville Kentucky is a 400 mile drive, and we only needed to stop to charge twice!

 Now you might be thinking - if the Ioniq 5 we were driving had a 266 mile EPA range, why did we need to stop twice?
 That's because an EPA range is a mix of city and highway driving, and so exclusively